"My Spouse is My Best Friend"

 Regarding the "effeminate" culture, I think we are almost becoming afraid to say we have close male friendships because that could be construed too easily as "gay."
 Little wonder that pro-gay apologists have read this into the relationship between David and Jonathan.
 There is such a thing as a wife-centered home, whereby the wife is doted upon hand and foot, and where men simply don't spend enough time with other men.
-Likewise, there is a man-centered home where the husband gets to spend (a little too much) time with the boys, but the wife is constantly left watching the kids.
+Likewise, there is a man-centered home where the husband gets to spend too much time with the boys, but the wife is constantly left watching the kids.
 Both are harmful situations.

 In this world you are a blessed person if God gives you several friends, the type that stick closer than brothers (Prov.
 18:24).
 Friends are gifts given by God to bless you, challenge you, support you, laugh with you, and counsel you.
 But they often do this in a very different way than your spouse.
 We're talking apples and oranges when we speak about how our spouses are friends to us and how others are friends to us.

 When I think of spending time with my best friends a quote from C.S.
 Lewis comes to mind: "My happiest hours are spent with three or four old friends in old clothes tramping together and putting up in small pubs - or else sitting up till the small hours in someone's college room talking nonsense, poetry, theology, metaphysics over beer, tea, and pipes.
 There's no sound I like better than adult male laughter."